MicrosoftDocs/powerapps-docs/powerapps-docs/user/lookup-field.md

 2. **Change views**: Select the current view and select another view to change views.
 3. **Select row**: Select the radio button to choose a row for the lookup and then select **Done**.
 The select row will appear under **Selected record**.
 4. **Open row**: Select to open the row and make edits and then save your changes.
 Any saved changes are reflected in the advanced lookup grid.
-5. **Sort**: Select the arrow at the top of any column to sort in acending or decending order.
+5. **Sort**: Select the arrow at the top of any column to sort in ascending or descending order.
 6. **Only my records**: Select to only show rows that you own.
 7. **Add new record**: Opens the quick create form where you can add a new row for the table.
 When you save the new row, the advanced lookup grid will refresh and show the newly added row.